 The blackbird is a common bird that can be found in many areas of the world, including North America.
 The blackbird has many meanings and symbolic interpretations in different cultures.
 For example, they are often seen as messengers from the gods or spirits of the dead.
 In some cultures, the song of this type of bird is believed to have healing power while others consider it unlucky.
-Blackbirds were also used by Native Americans for divination rituals such as scrying into water or fire with their feathers and eggs being used to foretell fortunes.
+Blackbirds were also used by Native Americans for divination rituals such as scrying into water or fire with their feathers and eggs (they lay blue eggs) being used to foretell fortunes.

 According to different cultures, the spirit of a Blackbird might be welcomed as a good omen or simply a bad news carrier.
 Dark Blackbird wings provide it with associations with otherworld with mysteries haunting human souls and this would also mean that it flies as a messenger of death.

 A blackbird is a member of the thrush family that is native to North America, Europe, and Asia.
 Blackbirds are known for their melodic songs which can be heard throughout the day during spring and summer months when they are building nests and raising chicks.
 However, there is much more to this bird than meets the eye.
 Blackbirds have many symbolic meanings as spirit animals, totem, or power animals, and these symbols can help you understand yourself better!

 Most often black is considered related to witches, mystics, and magic.
 A lot of people say that listening to the Blackbird songs helps Shaman in traveling to various spiritual realms.

 The ability of Blackbird to move between worlds is also symbolized as retaining clarity and that is only a bit of the power of the medicine Blackbird.